A behind the curtains look into the new landscape of business lending from a nationwide leader in financing.

 Flexibility & Scalability: Not all leasing and financing companies are alike; just as the needs of individual businesses are not generic.
 Often depending on the collateral and loan amount, there are options for payment deferrals or holidays that can help in the transition period commonly associated with new purchases or debt obligations.
 Ask potential financing partners about prepayment penalties, conditions for early buyout, and available options for flexible payment plans.

 Return on Investment: Gone are the days of luxury and esoteric purchases.
 The common trends in equipment portfolio growth over the last few years have primarily been in purchases that generate revenue or gain efficiencies.
 Business loan and working capital divisions have reported that injections of capital are being spent on gaining market share and growth of business infrastructure.
 As an intelligent shopper you must determine if the acquisition of equipment or proposed spending of the business loan generates income or gains productivity?
 If the answer is ‘yes,’ evaluate and complete market research to estimate the dollar value gain to your business per month.
 This should become your Go/No Go assessment when finalizing your lease or loan.
+Search the net and find out about Robo-Advisors: what are they and are they right for your investments?

 Modern credit evaluations throughout the industry have evolved into automated, and little understood computer scoring models.
 Risk is now often assessed not only by your individual company’s history, but by the portfolio performance of your entire industry.
 The recent economic undoing has left entire industry verticals on the excluded list.
 If your potential financing partner only uses a computerized scoring model, you may be fighting an uphill battle with a guide that knows little about their actual approval criteria.
 For those finance companies that still maintain an experienced group of risk management credit staff, these are some of the criteria they use to decision submitted applications.